 Learn techniques to help improve your performance, whether practicing at home, in front of your ukulele group or at a sold out show in Madison Square Garden!
 Learn ways to perform thoughtfully, develop a stage persona and even get the chance to play in front of the class during the class mini open mic!
 This is a great chance for shy players to gain some experience in a fun and friendly environment.

 Danielle Ate the Sandwich

 How to organize what to learn when going it alone without a dedicated teacher.

-This workshop will help you organize what to study base on your short and long term goals.
+This workshop will help you organize what to study based on your short and long term goals.
 It will help you see the forest through all the trees.

 A few guidelines for creating melody and chord arrangements on ukulele.

 Creating Melody and Chord Arrangements, in theory are as simple as harmonizing the melody with a chord.
 Which is playing a chord that has the melody note as the top note of the chord voicing.
-In practice it is a little more involved, but not much more.
+In practice it's a little more involved, but not much more.

 Chord Melody or Melody and Chord is the art of playing the melody and chords at the same time.
 This is what solo piano players do all the time.
 They have two hands to do it.
 On ukulele we have to do it all with one hand and only four strings.
 In the common high "G", C tuning, the available range of notes for creating melody and chord arrangements on ukulele is around two octaves, give or take a few notes.
 A little more on the lower end for a low "G", C tuning.

 Learn to play the Ukulele again.
 This time, fill in the blanks, learn what you skipped.